kaiakamatsu/BENG183-Classification/Classification.md

 [Convolutional Neural Networks](https://www.analyticsvidhya.com/blog/2021/07/convolution-neural-network-the-base-for-many-deep-learning-algorithms-cnn-illustrated-by-1-d-ecg-signal-physionet/), [Adam](https://www.analyticsvidhya.com/blog/2021/10/a-comprehensive-guide-on-deep-learning-optimizers/#:~:text=In%20summary%2C%20Adam%20optimizer%20is,weights%20during%20deep%20learning%20training), [Cross Entropy Loss](https://www.v7labs.com/blog/cross-entropy-loss-guide#:~:text=Cross%2Dentropy%20loss%2C%20or%20log,diverges%20from%20the%20actual%20label), [Types of Neural Networks](https://www.mygreatlearning.com/blog/types-of-neural-networks/), [TensorFlow Example](https://www.tensorflow.org/tutorials/images/cnn)

 ## Support Vector Machines
 Support Vector Machines (SVMs) classify data points by finding the most optimal decision boundary.
 The main aim of SVM to find a hyperplane that maximizes the distance from different categories.
-SVMs also do not have to be linear, meaning we can incorporate kernel functions.
-Kernel functions rely on the process of mapping datasets to a higher dimensions that makes data point separation easier.
-Ultimately, SVMs are important in the seperation of data for classification.
+SVMs also do not have to be linear, meaning we can incorporate kernel functions, which rely on the process of mapping datasets to a higher dimensions that makes data point separation easier.
+Overall, SVMs play an important role in separating data for classification purposes.

 **STEPS**<br>
 **1.** Prepare the data and preprocess <br>
 **2.** Choose a kernel (i.e. linear, polynomial, sigmoid, Gaussian Radial Basis Function, etc).
 Choose the kernelbased on the type of data being used<br>